GTPB/IBB21/pages/Introduction.md

 * Apply nested loops
 * Write files in python

-When getting data from a sequencing facility a common first task is to scan FASTQ files to pull out bad reads and write them into a file.
+When getting data from a sequencing facility, a common first task is to separate good and bad reads for downstream analysis.
+Keeping a good and clean FASTQ file reduces processing time and disk occupation.
-In this exercise we will write a python script that will iterate over two FASTQ files containing around half million reads each and look for low quality sequences presenting a high percentage of `NNNNNNs`.
+In this exercise we will write a python script to iterate over FASTQ files and filter reads according to their percentage of `NNNNNNs`.

 [Solution for Exercise 2](Solution_2.md)